-The observations of differentiation of cortical but not spinal HOM-M and the drastic difference in population sizes of HOM-M and IFLAM-M in the cortex and the spinal cord suggest differential heterogeneity of cortical and spinal microglia in the two-month-old mice.
+cortical and spinal microglia in the two-month-old mice.
 Next, we sought to determine if the cortical and spinal microglia showed different plasticity.
-To this end, we compared transcriptomes of cortical and spinal microglia at different animal ages (two, four and eight months).
-The remarkable difference in population sizes of HOM-M and IFLAM-M in the cortex and spinal cord revealed at two months of age were also seen at four and eight months (Figures 2A, 2B and S4).
-HOM-M were the majority cortical microglia, with 96%, 92% and 98% at two-, four- and eight-month-old respectively, whereas the cortical IFLAM-M only appeared at two- and four-month, with 4% and 8% respectively.
+To this end, we compared transcriptomes of cortical and spinal microglia at different animal ages (two, four, and eight months).
+The remarkable differences in population sizes of HOM-M and IFLAM-M in the cortex and spinal cord revealed at two months of age were also seen at four and eight months (Figures 2A, 2B, and S4).
+HOM-M were the majority cortical microglia, with 96%, 92%, and 98% at two, four, and eight months, respectively, whereas the cortical IFLAM-M only appeared at two and four months, with 4% and 8%, respectively.

 Same as with two-month-old microglia, cortical HOM-M were polarized into HOM-M1 and HOM-M2 at four and eight months (Figure 2A).
-Compared to HOM-M1, HOM-M2 expressed relatively lower levels of genes coding ribosomal protein and regulator of G protein signaling (e.g. Rps11, Rps21, Rpl26, Rgs10) (Figure S3).
+Compared to HOM-M1, HOM-M2 expressed relatively lower levels of genes coding ribosomal protein and regulator of G-protein signaling (e.g. Rps11, Rps21, Rpl26, Rgs10) (Figure S3).
 The functional difference between these two clusters is unknown.
-However, the recent findings of microglial RGS10 as an anti-inflammatory and neuroprotective mediator(Lee et al., 2011) suggest HOM-M1 and HOM-M2 may play different roles in CNS inflammation and homeostasis maintenance.
+However, the recent findings of microglial RGS10 as an anti-inflammatory and neuroprotective mediator (Lee et al., 2011) suggest that HOM-M1 and HOM-M2 may play different roles in CNS inflammation and homeostasis maintenance.
 In contrast to the cortical microglia, no polarization of spinal HOM-M was observed at all ages (Figure 2B).

-The cortical IFLAM-M comprised 4% and 8% of total cortical microglia at two- and fourmonth-old respectively (Figure 2A).
-These microglia expressed inflammatory cytokines (e.g. I1b, Ccl3, CCL4).
-At eight months, the cortical IFLAM-M was not detected.
-Unlike the small number of cells in the cortical IFLAM-M clusters, the spinal IFLAM-M comprised a large population (41% to 54%) of spinal microglia.
+The cortical IFLAM-M comprised 4% and 8% of total cortical microglia at two and four months, respectively (Figure 2A).
+These microglia expressed inflammatory cytokines (e.g. II1b, Ccl3, CCL4).
+At eight months, the cortical IFLAM-M were not detected.
+Unlike the small number of cells in the cortical IFLAM-M clusters, the spinal IFLAM-M comprised a large population (41%-54%) of spinal microglia.
 Spinal IFLAM-M displayed evident alteration during aging.
 At two and eight months, they formed one cluster (Figure 2B).
 While at four months, IFLAM-M were segregated into two clusters, IFLAM-M1 and IFLAM-M2 (Figure 2B).
-IFLAM-M1 expressed genes (e.g. Atf3, Zfp36, Jun, Ccl4, Ccl3, Tnf, II1α) that regulate acute response and inflammation(McMahon and Monroe, 1996; Sokol and Luster, 2015), while IFLAM-M2 expressed genes (e.g. Cd14, Gpr84, C5ar1, C3ar1) that module microglia activation (Bouchard et al., 2007; Janova et al., 2016) and complement response (Freeley et al., 2016).
-In addition, we found that the percentage of microglia expressing Cd83, Cd14 and II1b increased in the spinal cord at eight months (Figure 2C) but not in the brain cortex, suggesting a polarization of spinal microglia toward a pro-inflammatory phenotype at this stage (Janova et al., 2016; Rothwell and Luheshi, 2000).
+IFLAM-M1 expressed genes (e.g. Atf3, Zfp36, Jun, Ccl4, Ccl3, Tnf, II1a) that regulate acute response and inflammation (McMahon and Monroe, 1996; Sokol and Luster, 2015), while IFLAM-M2 expressed genes (e.g. Cd14, Gpr84, C5ar1, C3ar1) that module microglia activation (Bouchard et al., 2007; Janova et al., 2016) and complement response (Freeley et al., 2016).
+In addition, we found that the percentage of microglia expressing Cd83, Cd14, and II1b increased in the spinal cord at eight months (Figure 2C) but not in the brain cortex, suggesting a polarization of spinal microglia toward a pro-inflammatory phenotype at this stage (Janova et al., 2016; Rothwell and Luheshi, 2000).

-At eight months, a small cortical microglial cluster (2% of cortical microglia) with the signature of interferon-response genes (e.g. Ifit2, Ifit3, and Ifi204) emerged (Figures 2A and S5) and was named as interferon response microglia (INF-M).
-Interferon-related microglia were also found in an Alzheimer's disease mouse model(Friedman et al., 2018) and aged mouse brains(Hammond et al., 2019).
-INF-M and the previously identified interferon-related microglia(Capuccini et al., 2016) shared the expression of multiple interferon-stimulated genes, although fewer members were identified in INF-M. INF-M was not detected in spinal microglia at the same age (Figure 2B).
+At eight months, a small cortical microglial cluster (2% of cortical microglia) with the signature of interferon response genes (e.g. Ifit2, Ifit3, and Ifi204) emerged (Figures 2A and S5) and was named as interferon response microglia (INF-M).
+Interferon-related microglia were also found in an Alzheimer disease mouse model (Friedman et al., 2018) and aged mouse brains (Hammond et al., 2019).
+INF-M and the previously identified interferon-related microglia (Capuccini et al., 2016) shared the expression of multiple interferon-stimulated genes, although fewer members were identified in INF-M. INF-M were not detected in spinal microglia at the same age (Figure 2B).